Arty2/stachybotrys/README.md

 # /stachybotrys

-A dark theme and iconset for [AlephNote](https://mikescher.github.io/AlephNote/), an extensible, lightweight desktop note client for multiple backends.
+A dark theme and matching iconset for [AlephNote](https://mikescher.github.io/AlephNote/), an extensible, lightweight desktop note client for multiple backends.
 Part of the bundled AlephNote themes.
 For usage notes and additional theme options, see the [AlephNote manual](https://github.com/Mikescher/AlephNote/wiki/Themeing).

 ## Approach

-Built for the wonderfully customizable AlephNote, this theme and the following suggested configuration, is focused towards a keyboard-first approach, continuying the tradition of the opinionated [Notational Velocity](http://notational.net/) application.
+Built for the wonderfully customizable AlephNote, this theme and the following suggested configuration is focused towards a keyboard-first approach, continuing the tradition of the opinionated [Notational Velocity](http://notational.net/) application.

 ## Screenshot configuration